douglase/dustmapPy/README.md

 ## Contributors:
-Python code developed by Ewan Douglas.
+Python/cython code developed by Ewan Douglas.

 Based on IDL and C dustmap library by Chris Stark, originally posted on http://www.starkspace.com/code/.
 If you use this code in research, please cite: